esyywar/OpenGrow-IoT-Plant-Monitor/README.md

 # Welcome to OpenGrow!

-OpenGrow is a complete IoT solution for monitoring the soil moisture and light availability for your indoor plants.
+OpenGrow is a complete IoT solution for monitoring the soil moisture and light availability for your plants.

 Your plant is also automatically watered 24/7 according to soil moisture setpoints which you can set and update at any time!